-Mars One has developed a realistic plan to establish a permanent settlement on Mars.
-This plan is built upon existing technologies available from proven suppliers.
-Mars One is not an aerospace company and will not manufacture mission hardware.
-All equipment will be developed by third party suppliers and integrated in established facilities.
+Permanent settlement allows Mars One to use technology that is not substantially different from existing systems.
+The hardware specifically needed for this mission still needs to be designed, built, and tested extensively but the technology already exists.
+Mars One is not an aerospace company and will not design or manufacture mission hardware.
+All equipment will be developed by third party suppliers and integrated in their established facilities.

 The mission is comprised of the following primary hardware components.

-Mars Landing capsule: Mars One will secure the landing capsule from one of the experienced suppliers in the world, for example Lockheed Martin or SpaceX.
-The SpaceX capsule under consideration is a variant of the Dragon Capsule, tested on several occasions since 2010.
-Similar Landers will be equipped to perform different functions.
+Mars Landing Module: Mars One will secure the landing modules from one of the experienced suppliers in the world, for example Lockheed Martin.
+Similar landers will be equipped to perform different functions.

 - Carrying Life Support Units that generate energy, water and breathable air for the settlement.